httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 6e742069 6e636c75 64657320 61207472  nt includes a tr
 61696c69 6e672043 524c462e 0d0a0000  ailing CRLF.....
 ~~~
-{: #ex-bini-response title="Binary Response including Informational Responses"}
+{: #ex-bini-response title="Binary Response, including Informational Responses"}

 A response that uses the chunked encoding (see {{Section 7.1 of MESSAGING}}) as
-shown for {{ex-chunked}} can be encoded using indefinite-length encoding, which
+shown in {{ex-chunked}} can be encoded using indefinite-length encoding, which
 minimizes buffering needed to translate into the binary format.
 However, chunk
 boundaries do not need to be retained, and any chunk extensions cannot be
 conveyed using the binary format; see {{differences}}.